The Right to Access Information

 Module 1: General Overview of Trends in Digital Rights Globally and Expected Developments

 - In 2019, Myanmar experienced more than 100 days without internet services.
-In justifying the shutdowns, the chief engineer for the state-owned Myanmar Posts and Telecommunications insisted that the internet shutdowns were for the benefit of the people.(1) The start of 2020 saw another spate of internet shutdowns in two of Myanmar’s conflict-ridden states.(2)
+In justifying the shutdowns, the chief engineer for the state-owned telecoms network insisted that the internet shutdowns were for the benefit of the people.(2) There continued to be a series of prolonged internet shutdowns in various regions of Myanmar in 2021 and 2022, with the longest nationwide outage reported as being nearly 2.5 months.(3) The start of 2020 saw another spate of internet shutdowns in two of Myanmar’s conflict-ridden states.(4)

-- India had nearly 100 internet shutdowns during 2019, including the most protracted recorded shutdown in history in Kashmir.(4) During the last quarter of 2019, the Supreme Court in India ruled that indefinite internet shutdowns violated freedom of speech and expression.
-Resultantly, the government was ordered to in future publish reasons, including the duration of the shutdown each time it wishes to implement this action.(5)
+- India had nearly 100 internet shutdowns during 2019, including the most protracted recorded shutdown in history in Kashmir/(6) In 2020, the Supreme Court in India ruled that indefinite internet shutdowns violated freedom of speech and expression, ordering the government to publish reasons, including the duration of the shutdown, each time it wishes to implement this action in future.(7)